 On 28 August 2025 the RPC met to review the contributions on the Planning Document (PD) and Relief Implementation Plan (RIP).

 On 29 September 2025, the CNA published the July 2025 Numbering Resource Utilization Forecast (NRUF) results that noted NPA 782/902 PED was delayed by 32 months which, according to Appendix J of the NPA Relief Planning Guideline, triggers an automatic deferral.
-As the NPA 782/902 TIF Report has not been submitted yet to the CRTC, it has been decided to pause the submission of this report and that the NPA 782/902 RPC committee will reconvene after the next NRUF results are published.
+As the NPA 782/902 TIF Report was not submitted yet to the CRTC, it was been decided to pause the submission of this report and that the NPA 782/902 RPC committee will reconvene after the next NRUF results are published.

-On 2 April 2026, the CNA published the January 2026 Special Numbering Resource Utilization Forecast (S-NRUF) results that noted NPA 782/902 had re-entered the relief planning window of 36 months.
+On 25 March 2026, the CNA published the January 2026 Special Numbering Resource Utilization Forecast (S-NRUF) results that noted NPA 782/902 had re-entered the relief planning window of 36 months.